 In my recent collaborative work, I examine specifically how feminist artistic practice can intervene into new forms of ‘data-driven’ healthcare governance that presents itself as technically neutral, by focusing on mapping the often invisible rules that come to define reproductive bodies and their worth through technical structures.
 Equally, I explore how to develop the artistic practice within or response to the context of healthcare and its governance, by producing context and body-specific artworks.
 Projects include:

 “The National Catalogue of Savings Opportunities“ (2017) is a spoof savings catalogue developed by the Body Recovery Unit.
 The project explores how the rise in ‘intelligent’ cost-optimisation tools in healthcare governance such as the “Where to Look Packs” produced by NHS RightCare, impacts on the view of pregnant women’s bodies and behaviours.
-The booklet is designed to connect people with their data and intended for the waiting room at the antenatal clinic, so expecting women can look up what part of their body is the most cost saving to the NHS.
+The booklet is designed to connect people with their data and intended for the waiting room at the antenatal clinic, so expecting women can look up what part of their body is the most cost saving to the NHS (National Healthcare Service).

 “Nappy Printing & Healthcare Cutting” (2017), is a workshop exploring the potential of tactile and ‘imprecise’ visualisation techniques, this workshop introduces artistic with tools that allow us to look ‘underneath’ the language of healthcare by enlarging the most used words used in current maternity policies using DIY printing.
 By giving space and material to the words that come to define care in a contemporary care ecology, the workshop encourage a critical considerations of such words and their implications for women receiving care, and a imagination of what words are missing.